-It's been a few years now since Roost become popular as an ergonomic laptop stand, especially among people who work remotely and travel at the same time.
+It's been a few years now since Roost become popular as an ergonomic laptop stand.
+This product is especially favored among those who work remotely or travel often.

-Thanks to the small size, low weight, and proper dimension for comfortable work with the laptop, Roost - which debuted in 2013 as an American project on Kickstarter - very quickly gained recognition among digital nomads.
-Soon afterwards, equivalents similar to Roost appeared on the market, and currently, the most competitive solution is a product from China, Nextstand.
+Thanks to its small size, low weight, and accurate dimensions to comfortably fit most laptops, Roost - which debuted in 2013 as an American project on Kickstarter - very quickly gained recognition among digital nomads.
+Soon afterward, equivalent products to Roost began to appear on the market, and currently, the most competitive solution is a Chinese product called Nexstand.

-During our recent several-month trip we had the opportunity to use both solutions on a regular basis and test them in various conditions - in cafes, coworking spaces, and anywhere else with an available table or desk.
-In fact, we still use them every day, working with both laptop stands also in the four corners of our apartment.
-I got many questions from friends and people I meet at work about my opinion on Roost and NextStand - if it's worth using it or, if so, which model is best - and that was the reason why I decided to write this review.
-Regardless of which laptop stand you choose, I really hope you leave the idea of working on your laptop without any additional tool that supports your posture.
-It's super simple and super important!
+During our recent several-month trip, we had the opportunity to use both products on a regular basis to test them in various working conditions.
+This included locations like cafés, coworking spaces, and anywhere else with an available table or desk.
+Luckily, we still use them every day, working with both laptop stands in the four corners of our apartment.
+I received many questions from friends and people at work about my opinion on Roost and Nexstand.
+They asked if the product is worth using and, if so, which model is best, which is the reason why I decided to write this review.
+Regardless of which stand you choose, I really hope you leave the idea of working on your laptop without any additional tool that supports your posture behind.
+These products are simple to use and benefit your health!

-Both Roost and Nextstand are small in size, they are both portable, what makes it easy to commute with them (to the office, cafe or while traveling).
-Also, you don't need a big table or desk to work comfortably - no matter which model you choose.
-And they don't take up much space when folded or unfolded.
-Although Nextstand is bigger, a bit more massive compared to Roost, I personally don't consider this difference to be significant.
-However, if you care about the smallest possible size of the laptop stand, in both forms - folded and ready to be placed on your desk, Roost definitely meets these expectations.
+Both Roost and Nexstand are small in size.
+Also, they are both portable, which makes it easy to commute with them (to the office, café, or while traveling).
+Also, you don't need a large table or desk to work comfortably - no matter which model you choose.
+And, they don't take up much space when folded or unfolded.
+Although Nexstand is bigger, and it is a bit more massive compared to Roost, I personally don't consider this difference to be significant.
+However, if you care about having the smallest possible laptop stand, in both folded and ready to work positions, then Roost definitely meets these needs.

-As with size, both laptop stands don't weight much, however, Nextstand (~8 ounces) is a little bit heavier than Roost (~6 ounces).
-This is one of the main reasons why both laptop stands attract people who look for compact tools while on the road.
-Both Roost and Nextstand are almost unnoticed in the bag or backpack.
+As with size, both laptop stands don't weigh much, however, Nexstand (~8 oz) is a little bit heavier than Roost (~6 oz).
+Their light weight is one of the main reasons why both stands attract people who look for compact tools while on the road.
+Both Roost and Nexstand are almost unnoticed in the bag or backpack.
 In addition, both have an aesthetic and functional cover.
-Regardless of whether I'm commuting from home to a coffee shop or coworking space or I'm flying from one place to another, both laptop stands easily fit even in the hand-luggage (together with a few other tools which I will tell you about in the next articles).
+Regardless of whether I'm commuting from home to a coffee shop, going to a coworking space, or flying from one place to another, both laptop stands easily fit into my bag or hand-luggage (and there is room for a few other tools, which I will tell you about in upcoming articles).

-When it comes to height, here is definitely the Nextstand, which is not only higher than Roost but also has a greater number of height adjustment rings.
-For me personally, this functionality doesn't matter much - I use Nextstand at the same height as I do it using Roost.
-However, if you care about the greater number of the height levels, then Nextstand would be the best choice.
+When it comes to height, Nexstand definitely wins, as it is not only taller than Roost but also has a greater number of height adjustment rings.
+For me personally, this functionality doesn't matter much because I use Nexstand at the same height I use Roost at.
+However, if you care about the greater number of the height levels, then Nexstand would be the best choice.

-Above all, it's worth saying that both brands allow you to work super comfortable on the laptop.
-No matter where you work on your laptop, using the Roost or Nextstand stand allows you to keep a proper position same as when working with an external screen.
-In both cases, your posture is much more ergonomics and the solutions are stable enough to hold the laptop in one position in neutral conditions what means without moving the stand.
+Above all, it's worth saying that both brands allow you to work super comfortably on a laptop.
+No matter where you work on your laptop, using the Roost or Nexstand stand allows you to maintain the same posture as when working with an external screen.
+In both cases, your posture is much more ergonomic, and the solutions are stable enough to hold the laptop in one position in neutral conditions without moving the stand.

-On the other hand, I'd say Roost is much more stable than NextNand when we're actually testing this factor.
-By grabbing the laptop stand and tilting it to the left and to the right sides it turns out it is Roost that keeps the laptop properly regardless of the angle of inclination.
-Nextstand is a little bit less stable and at some point, the laptop can slides off this stand.
-Just remember that I talk about some specific test conditions - normally no one tilts the stand and you work comfortably using both solutions without experiencing any stability problems.
+On the other hand, I'd say Roost is much more stable than Nexstand when we're actually testing out this function.
+By grabbing the laptop stand and tilting it to the left and right sides, it turns out that Roost grips the laptop regardless of the angle of inclination.
+Nexstand is a little bit less stable, and sometimes, the laptop does slide off the stand.
+Just remember that I specifically tested the stands by tilting them, which no one normally does when working.
+This means it is likely that you can comfortably use either solution without experiencing any stability problems.

 MATERIAL AND QUALITY

-For me personally, the material used for making the product is one of the biggest features that distinguishes the laptop stands from each other.
-The authors of Roost definitely win here, offering a much better quality, rubberized handles, slim design.
+For me, the material used for making the product is one of the biggest features that distinguishes the laptop stands from each other.
+The creators of Roost definitely win here, offering better quality materials, rubberized handles, and a slim design.
 All this affects the quality and comfort of use - in the first impression, in touch, and during stability tests.
-Nextstand is made of plastic-like materials and you can feel it by looking at the stand, using it, as well as by touching its parts.
+Nexstand is made of plastic-like materials, and you can tell the quality when feeling, using, and looking at the stand.

 At the same time, Nextstand is a little bit worst in terms of quality but offers more possibilities of height adjustments, and it is also more affordable.